MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/12-implement-error-handling.md

 END CATCH;
 ```

-1. Highlight the written T-SQL code and select **&#x23f5;Run**.
-As you'll see, it executes the stored procedure to display the error, Identifies that it isn't error number 8134, and throws the error again.
+2. Run the modified code  As you'll see, it executes the stored procedure to display the error, identifies that it isn't error number 8134, and throws the error again.

    | Result |
    | ------ |